Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awslambda.md

     "name": "awslambda",
     "run_type": "dll"
   },
-  "steps": [
+  "steps": [{
-    {
     "check_logical_name": "TriggerLambdaAndWaitForResponse",
-      "description": "This step attemps to invoke a request and send a payload from a Lambda function to a SQS Queue."
+    "description": "This step attempts to invoke a request and send a payload from a Lambda function to a SQS Queue."
-    }
-  ]
+  }]
 }
 ```